PhotonicsTUL/PLaSK/doc/tutorial3.rst

 .. code-block:: python

+   volts = 1.4, 1.6

-   threshold_voltage = SOLVER.compute(1.5)
+   threshold_voltage = SOLVER.compute(volts)

-The method argument is the initial voltage on the boundary condition indicated in the solver configuration.
+The variable ``volts`` passed as a method argument defines the voltage range, in which we expect to find the threshold.
+This voltage will be applied on the boundary condition indicated in the solver configuration.

 We need to add a little more code to see the actual results:

 .. code-block:: python

-   threshold_voltage = SOLVER.compute(1.5, save=False)
+   threshold_voltage = SOLVER.compute(volts)
    threshold_current = SOLVER.threshold_current
    print("Vth = {:.3f} V,  Ith = {:.3f} 4mA"
        .format(threshold_voltage, threshold_current))